Rdfing/interAdsFoam/README.md

 - Turbulence modeling is suppressed in reactor (granular Reynold number too small, laminar flow)
 - Non-equilibrium (Langmuir-like) adsorption model
 - Hydrodynamic dispersion coefficient tensor can be defined by longitudinal and transverse dispersivity
-- First-oder time splitting for transport and reaction (for now)
+- First-order time splitting for transport and reaction (for now)
 - Stiff ODE solver for reaction
 - Examples for inverse modeling of adsorption and headloss are provided in the reference